cuhacking/cuHacking-website-2018/README.md

 2) After installing ruby install a gem called bundler using the following command: 'gem install bundler'

-3) Clone the repo, cd into it and run the command 'bundle install'
+3) Clone the repo, cd into it, and run the command 'bundle install'

 4) Run the command 'bundle exec jekyll serve'